Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Introduction

 We propose leveraging the Rashomon Effect for statistical model uncertainty.
-Our approach represents a balance between a preference for robustness and a desire to remain anchored by the observed data, which contrasts with the more extreme preferences that are consistent with existing approaches.
-Choosing a single model implies total confidence that the observed data is sufficient to ignore (or be indifferent to) the possibility of spuriously selecting the wrong model.
-Averaging over all possible models, as in Bayesian Model Averaging, implies the opposite, contending that a researcher has so little faith in the data at hand that even models that seem wildly implausible given the data should still receive some consideration.
+Our approach represents a balance between a preference for robustness and a desire to remain anchored by the observed data.
 In their seminal paper developing an \emph{Occam's Window} approach to Bayesian Model Averaging (BMA) for graphical models,~\cite{madigan1994model} articulate a similar philosophical perspective.
 They say: \begin{quote}